 Although bear in mind that all this is still speculation from Petri's sources at the moment, so we can't judge too quickly – the true picture may turn out to be different in terms of targeted Office 365 plans.

-Skype Teams will be a fully cross-platform affair that will unsurprisingly integrate Skype features like direct video calling between members, and design-wise it'll look a lot like Slack, but with some divergence, naturally, such as the inclusion of threaded conversations (replies to specific messages).
+Skype Teams will be a fully cross-platform team collaboration tool that will unsurprisingly integrate Skype features like direct video calling between members, and design-wise it'll look a lot like Slack, but with some divergence, naturally, such as the inclusion of threaded conversations (replies to specific messages).

 Via: MS Power User